WHUIR/MATINF/README.md

 The dataset and PyTorch Implementation for ACL 2020 paper "MATINF: A Jointly Labeled Large-Scale Dataset for Classification, Question Answering and Summarization".

 ## Dataset
-You can access MATINF dataset by signing an [agreement on Google Form](https://forms.gle/nkH4LVE4iNQeDzsc9) to request the access.
-You will get the download link and password after filling the form.
+You can access MATINF dataset by signing [the agreement on Google Form](https://forms.gle/nkH4LVE4iNQeDzsc9) to request the access.
+You will get the download link and the zip password after filling the form.
+Please use [7zip](https://www.7-zip.org/) to decompress.

 **ALL USE MUST BE NON-COMMERCIAL!!**